AmeerGN/harvardx-data-science-capstone-second-project/README.md

 ### Dataset

 The dataset for this project is [NSL-KDD dataset](https://www.unb.ca/cic/datasets/nsl.html).
-It is downloaded and stored in the `data` folder.
+It is downloaded and stored in the `data` folder as `NSL-KDD.zip`.

 ### R Script File